Bengal Silicon Valley Tech Hub

 Bengal Silicon Valley Tech Hub is a technology hub in the Indian state of West Bengal, consisting of various tech parks, buildings, projects and premises which work on the sectors like IT/ITeS, Data Centre, E-commerce, IoT, KPO, AI, R&D and Telecom.
 The hub is projected to be completed in 2025, generating 1,00,000 direct jobs.
 As of 2022, the total investment in the hub is ₹1 trillion.

 Formation

-Bengali Silicon Valley Hub was formed in 2018 to boost technology service industry in the state and was inaugurated on 13 August 2018 by Chief Minister of West Bengal Mamata Banerjee.
+Bengali Silicon Valley Hub was formed in 2018 to boost technology service industry in the state and was inaugurated on 13 August 2018 by the then Chief Minister of West Bengal, Mamata Banerjee.
 Initially 100 acres of land was embarked for the hub.
 Afterwards another 100 acres of land was added after the announcement of finance minister Amit Mitra.
-107 acres were allotted in Phase I and II with TCS having 20 acres, Reliance Jio having 40 acres, Cognizant having 25 acres, ISI having 4 acres, Tech Mahindra having 4 acres and Capgemini having 7 acres.
+107 acres were allotted in Phase I and II with TCS having 20 acres, Reliance Jio having 40 acres, Cognizant having 25 acres, ISI having four acres, Tech Mahindra having four acres and Capgemini having four acres.
 The Phase III allotted 56.7 acres of land.
 Additional 50 acres of land was added to the hub in May 2022.

+A technology campus, Ananda Niketan, of LTIMindtree (LTM Limited) of the Larsen & Toubro Group was inaugurated on 27 August 2026 by the state's chief minister, Suvendu Adhikari, at the tech hub in the presence of the chairman of L&T, S. N. Subrahmanyan.
+The campus of two buildings is spread across 800000 sqft and can accommodate up to 5,800 engineers and professionals.
+Meanwhile, an additional 10 acre was also allocated to the firm.
+L&T also received approval to construct four more towers at the site while L&T Realty would take up the project soon.
+The campus would serve as an integrated centre for learning and innovation to supporting clients across banking and financial services, travel, manufacturing, energy and technology while it would focus on artificial intelligence, data, cloud and digital engineering.